Skip to Content

 IPM and Functional Biodiversity

-Beyond artificial nest boxes, Integrated Pest Management (IPM) harnesses functional biodiversity to naturally control garden pests.
+Beyond nest boxes, Integrated Pest Management (IPM) creates functional biodiversity that naturally controls pests.

 Chemical Controls and Pesticides

-2. Practice application safety with protective gear and proper timing
+2. Practice chemical safety with protective gear and proper application methods

 Preventing Pest Access